AllenSWDB/allenswdb.github.io/databook/glossary.md

     can be paired with electrophysiological recordings, PV+ neurons have short action potentials, occasionally less than 400 µS.

-Fast spiking neuron
-FSN
-FSI
-    Fast spiking neurons are so called because of their "narrow", fast action potential.
-This term is often used to refer to {term}`PV+ neuron`s.

 Primary visual cortex
 V1
 VISp